You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Experiencing Zen: Intuition Over Instruction

-Concentration, difficulty, Instruction, Meditation, Realization, Samadhi
+Concentration, Realization, Samadhi

 Sep 03 1969